Walking Tours in Andalucia, Spain

-We have designed this exciting two week holiday to give you not only time to walk and hike the fabulous hills and mountains and white Moorish villages of the region, but also to really experience Andalucia off the beaten track by visiting some local artisans and seeing how their interesting lives are conducted.
+We have designed this exciting two week + holiday to give you not only time to walk and hike the fabulous hills and mountains and white Moorish villages of the region, but also to really experience Andalucia off the beaten track by visiting some local artisans and seeing how their interesting lives are conducted.

 Today, rural tourism comprises a large part of the local economy.
-However, the area is still breathtakingly beautiful and has not been spoilt by the interest and influx of foreigners.
+However, the area is still breathtakingly beautiful and has not been spoiled by the interest and influx of foreigners.

-The main attractions are the area’s dramatic hill and mountain scenery, its unspoilt, white washed villages and the strong sweet wine that is made from sun dried grapes.
+The main attractions are the area’s dramatic hill and mountain scenery, its unspoiled white washed villages and the strong sweet wine that is made from sun dried grapes.
 Because of the region’s sub-tropical climate, this is also a region where some of the more tropical fruits, such as mango and kiwi are grown.
 Olive oil production is also very important in the whole region.
-Average shade temperatures in April are around 20C (68F) and the sunshine is warm.
+Average shade temperatures in May are often above 20C (68F) and the sunshine is beautifully warm.

-As per usual, we have chosen to work with a local guide on this holiday and over the past few years I have become good friends with Javier (first photo) who will be our companion throughout.
-Like myself, Javier is passionate about discovering the hidden meaning of a landscape and its people and he will share with you what he has shared with me over several visits to the region since we first met.
+As per usual, I have again chosen to work with a local guide on this holiday and over the past few years I have become good very friends with Javier Sanchez (first photo) who will be our companion throughout.
+Like myself, Javier is passionate about discovering the hidden meaning of a landscape and its people and he will share with you what he has shared with me over four visits to the region since we first met.
 I believe that it’s so important to involve local people when exploring any area and with Javier, you will not be disappointed, as he has worked tirelessly over many years to uncover the DNA of the region and what makes its people tick.
 I have spent many weeks with him over the past few years, exploring and generally allowing him to share with me what is so special in this region.
 His passion is much like mine in Cornwall!

 Hasta la Vista, Martin.